DupiDachs/HX711_PIGPIO_C/README.md

 - Redirect the readings via stdout to a file.
 - Let websocketd handle communication between a browser and a html page to display the readings.

-# Step by step procedure
+# The procedure
-I am sure some things will be missing here.
-You need some basic skills to install required packages yourself if neccessary...
+There might be some things missing.
+You need some basic skills to install required packages yourself if neccessary and to handle your shell...
+Take a look at install.txt for more details.

 1. Install pigpio http://abyz.me.uk/rpi/pigpio/download.html
 2. (if you want to visualize the data in a browser)